Maple Balsamic Vinaigrette Dressing

 Today I’m sharing how to make this healthy & delicious Balsamic Vinaigrette Recipe!
 This dressing literally takes 3 minutes to make and only contains five ingredients.
 It’s a healthy and delicious way to make any salad taste amazing.

-Why Should you make Homemade Salad Dressing?
+Why Should you Make Homemade Salad Dressing?

-- MUCH Healthier!
+• Nutritious.
 This Maple Balsamic Vinaigrette is made using healthy oil, natural sweetener, and high-quality balsamic vinegar.
 It is completely dairy-free, gluten-free, vegan & paleo.

-- Easy & Convenient!
+• Easy & Convenient.
 Once you give this a try & see just how easy it is to make your own dressing at home…you will never have to worry about running to the store for the bottled stuff ever again.

 Maple Balsamic Vinaigrette: Ingredients & Substituions